Are you considering hay farming in Kenya’s arid and semi-arid lands (ASALs) but unsure about its profitability?

 As a hay farmer, you are likely to get inadequate extension services and training for profitable hay production.

-The assessment notes that the actual figures will differ for each farm and region depending on various factors such as crop management practices, use of machinery, irrigation etc., As such, this post is intended for learning purposes only.
+Hay farming in Kenya’s ASALs can transform underutilized land into a profitable venture.
+By choosing high-yield, drought-resistant varieties like Boma Rhodes, you can maximize your earnings and contribute to the agricultural economy.
+Actual figures will differ for each farm and region depending on various factors such as crop management practices, use of machinery, irrigation etc. As such, this post is intended for learning purposes only.

 Subscribe to our YouTube Channel